SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

    <!--TODO ISSUE 10: How to handle caching -->

 - `Content-Language`: The server MUST include this header in every response that contains an EPP message in the message body.

 - `Content-Encoding`: The server MAY choose to compresses the responses message body, using a algorithm selected from the list of algorithms provided by the client using the Accept-Encoding request header.

 REPP does not always return an EPP response message in the HTTP message body.
-The `Object Check` request for example, does not require the server to return an EPP response message.
-When the server does not return a EPP message, it MUST return at least the REPP-svtrid, REPP-cltrid and REPP-eppcode headers.
+The `Object Check` request for example may return an empty HTTP response body.
+When the server does not return a EPP message, it MUST return at least the REPP-Svtrid, REPP-Cltrid and REPP-Eppcode headers.

 ## Error Handling {#error-handling}